 I Would like to express my heartfelt gratitude to all the individuals who have contributed to the successful completion of this research report on " Leading change in Response to COVID-19 in organization regarding employee."

-First and foremost, I extend my deepest appreciation to the MBM students who participated in this study.
-Their willingness to share their experiences and valuable insights has been crucial in shaping the outcomes of this research.

-My limitless thanks go to my supervisor Asso. prof. Dr. Agni Dhar Parajuli for his support throughout the report writing process.
+My limitless thanks go to my supervisor Asso.
+Prof. Dr. Agni Dhar Parajuli for his support throughout the report writing process.
 He also helped me to enhance my confidence level and provided appropriate guidance to me, so because of that I was able to complete my Seminar report timely and properly.
 He had devoted his valuable time and efforts in patiently guiding me to complete this report.
 Therefore, I would like to convey my special thanks to him.

 Additionally, I would like to extend my appreciation to the faculty and staff of the academic institutions who facilitated the data collection process and offered their assistance to ensure the smooth execution of the study.